Car Logos with Bird

 Duesenberg Motors Logo

-Despite the previous successes, the company had to close in 1937.
+Despite its successes, the company was forced to close in 1937.
 The reason was the impact of macroeconomic processes on production.
 The Great Depression hit the high-end segment hard, and the company did not survive.

-The company logo is stylish and beautiful.
-It looks very effective.
-You could even say it is “timeless.”
-A beautiful golden eagle with outspread wings shows the great scope of the company, as well as its ambitions in the chosen direction of production.
-The golden shade blends well with the dark blue chosen to represent the manufacturer’s name.
+The Duesenberg Motors logo is stylish and beautiful.
+It looks very spectacular.
+You could even say that it is “timeless.”
+The beautiful golden eagle with outstretched wings exemplifies the company’s scope and ambition in its chosen direction of production.
+The golden hue complements the dark blue color chosen to represent the manufacturer.

-To summarize, it is worth noting: even though some of these companies have long ceased to exist, their contribution has not gone unnoticed in the field of the automotive industry.
-And the logos of these companies allow us, to a certain extent, to understand the field of meaning in which they worked and which they sought to convey to their audiences.
+To summarize, despite some of these companies having long since ceased to exist, their contributions to the automotive industry have not gone unnoticed.
+The logos of these companies help us, to a certain extent, understand the semantic field in which they operated and the message they sought to convey to their audience.

 Video